Policies

 Maintaining Confidentiality: Reviewers must keep the content of the manuscript confidential.
 If a reviewer wishes to involve a colleague or student in the review, they must first seek permission from the Editorial Office.

-Reviewer Anonymity: The Biological Sciences journal employs a single- or double-blind peer review process.
+Reviewer Anonymity: The Biological Sciences journal employs a double-blind peer review process.
 Reviewers should avoid revealing their identity to the authors, both in their comments and in any attached files.

 Open Peer-Review Option: Reviewers have the option to sign their review reports if the authors choose to publish the reviews with their paper.
 Reviewers' names will not be revealed until publication and only with their explicit consent.